 - Architecture: Hospital buildings, treatment rooms and dormitories.

-- State of Disrepair: Some parts are well preserved, others in ruins.
+- State of disrepair: Some parts are well preserved, others are in ruins.

-- Access: Access is restricted and requires discretion and precaution.
+- Access: Access is restricted and requires discretion and caution.

 - Photography: Capturing the austere atmosphere and medical remains.